 The project is a collaboration between a range of partners and contributors including Ctrl+Alt+Delete Books and Nordsø Records.

-“Sneums Kalejdoskop” is published in a limited batch of 500 copies.
+“Sneums Kalejdoskop” was initially published in a limited batch of 500 copies, which however is now sold out.
+It is possible to pre-order a copy of the second edition via a crowdfunding-campaign on Kickstarter (see link above).
 The book and the vinyl albums are not sold seperately, but only in this box-set.

 Publication date: Monday November 18, 2019.